-Master Enabled: Enable or disable the spindle
+Master Enabled:

-network.
+Enable or disable the spindle network.

-cable disconnection has occurred on any spindle).
+Stop on Error: All spindles will stop if any problem is reported (bad rundown, a stop condition, or a cable disconnection has occurred on any spindle).
 If this option is not checked, spindles will finish the current rundown even if an error has occurred on one spindle.